 Reporting to a supervisor, the trainee can expect to carry out duties from the following:

-- Assist as required with specific project work in connection with the Institute’s research on various topics of gender equality; gender mainstreaming; gender based violence; the Resource & Documentation Centre (RDC), communications and stakeholder engagement;
+- Assist with work in connection with the Institute’s research on various aspects of gender equality; gender mainstreaming; gender-based violence; knowledge management (including EIGE’s Resource & Documentation Centre (RDC)) stakeholder relations and communications;

 - Assist in the collection and processing of data and information on gender equality and gender mainstreaming;

 - Participate in the review, analysis and synthesis of results and conclusions drawn from studies and research on gender equality;